 Lehigh has again been recognized by U.S. News & World Report as one of the nation’s outstanding research universities.

-Among national universities, Lehigh is ranked 25th among the nation’s “most innovative schools,” a category that measures the most innovative improvements in terms of curriculum, faculty, students, campus life, technology or facilities.
-Lehigh is also rated 38th in the nation in the “best value” category and 49th in the nation by high school guidance counselors.
+Among national universities, Lehigh is ranked 28th in the nation in the “best value” category and 56th in the nation by high school guidance counselors.

 The U.S. News overall ranking takes into account a number of factors that include graduation and retention rates, class size, SAT scores, selectivity, academic reputation and alumni giving.